jbirddog/blue/v6/README.md

 4. There are no comments or shadow blocks
 5. Block files are not used
 6. Has more opcodes and less pre-defined words
+7. There is no dedicated dictionary for macros

 ## The Structural Dynamics of Flow